It Could Be A Good Thing If You Are!

 When we check the dictionary, it says that the word contagious means "likely to spread or affect others."
 My mind asks, "Why is affecting others considered a bad thing?"
 Let's think about a couple of examples:

 When you see someone yawn, you are drawn into it and you either also yawn, or you work to stifle one, right?
 Yawns are contagious.
 Even talking about one can bring forth the temptation to do it.
 Contagious yawning is a sign of empathy and a form of social bonding.

 Or what about laughing or giggling?
 When a group of people are laughing, you can't help laughing as well.
 You can even test this yourself: start laughing (for no reason) with some friends.
 Laugh loudly and with enthusiasm — in moments, they will also be laughing.
 Laughing is contagious.
 It seems that it’s absolutely true that ‘laugh and the whole world laughs with you.’

 There are other behaviors that are well-documented as being contagious.

-Research has found that when we’re with a person and they smile, we’re likely to ‘try on’ that facial expression to get a sense of how they’re feeling.
+Research has found that when we’re with a person who smiles, we’re likely to ‘try on’ that facial expression — to get a sense of how they’re feeling.
 This natural phenomenon of facial mimicry allows us to not only empathize with others, but to actually experience their emotions for ourselves.

 The same instinct that leads us to smile when others do also gives us the impulse to turn down the corners of our mouths when we see someone else frown.
 Yes, facial mimicry applies to frowns, too (and even grimaces!).
 You may not necessarily form a full frown in response to someone else, but there’s a good chance that your facial muscles will move slightly in that direction.